method-inc/waypoints/readme.md

 These are the iOS 'web app mode' issues that Waypoints fixes:

 ## Links exit full-screen mode.
-Regular links are opened in Safari, but JavaScript-based navigation stays within the app.
+In full-screen mode, regular links are opened in Safari, but JavaScript-based navigation stays within the app.
+Thus, when your user taps a link, they're kicked out of your app and into Safari.
 Waypoints fixes regular links by intercepting them and navigating to their `href` attribute with JavaScript.

 * [http://stackoverflow.com/questions/12161479/apple-mobile-web-app-capable-site-switches-to-mobile-safari-after-logout](http://stackoverflow.com/questions/12161479/apple-mobile-web-app-capable-site-switches-to-mobile-safari-after-logout)